-where possible, when visiting persons on halting sites or in houses, meet or socialise outdoors, where it is easier to maintain 2 metres distance from each other
+- where possible, when visiting persons on halting sites or in houses, meet or socialise outdoors, where it is easier to maintain 2 metres distance from each other - those entering or visiting Traveller homes should wear a cloth face mask if they are:

-- those entering or visiting Traveller homes should wear a cloth face mask if they are going to be in close contact (less than 2 metres) for more than 15 minutes in an enclosed indoor space those visiting the homes of Travellers who are cocooning or are at more risk from COVID-19 because they are over 60 or medically vulnerable should wear a cloth face mask during the visit - if wearing a cloth face covering, you should still do the other important things necessary to prevent the spread of the virus, such as frequent hand-washing, good cough hygiene etc.
+- o going to be in close contact (less than 2 metres) for more than 15 minutes in an enclosed indoor space or - when visiting the homes of Travellers who are considered extremely medically vulnerable and at more risk from COVID-19 because they are over 60. - if wearing a cloth face covering, you should still do the other important things necessary to prevent the spread of the virus, such as frequent hand-washing, good cough hygiene etc.